Here's everything you need to know about visiting this lively port town on Lake Superior.

 Across a boat slip from Bayfront Festival Park, Silos at Pier B resort has the only waterfront dining.

-Many of the best restaurants are downtown, including Restaurant 301 in the Sheraton and JJ Astor at the top of the Radisson.
+Many of the best restaurants are downtown, including Restaurant 301 in the Sheraton.
 For a cheap burger and a huge selection of craft beer, take a seat at 7 West Taphouse.

 Many casual but excellent restaurants are in and around the Fitger's complex, including Fitger's Brewhouse and Va Bene Caffe.